purn1mak/HadoopSummitCloudbreak/README.md

   - b.
 Before launching Cloudbreak on Azure, you must meet the [Azure prerequisites.](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/azure_prerequisites.md)

 - [1.
 Log into the Cloudbreak application](#1-log-into-the-cloudbreak-application)
-  - a.Confirm the security exception
+  - a.Confirm the security exception(#a.-Confirm-the-security-exception)
   - b.Login page
   - c.Create Cloudbreak Credentials
 - [2.
 Creating an HDP cluster on AWS](#2-create-an-HDP-cluster-on-aws)